-FOR RELEASE: IMMEDIATE Media Contact: Dan Curran
+FOR RELEASE: IMMEDIATE

-DanCurran@CurranPR.com
+Media Contact: Dan Curran DanCurran@CurranPR.com 770-658-9586

-CONSUMER ALERT
+HALLOWEEN CONSUMER ALERT

-Doctors of Optometry Warn Public About Injuries Caused by Counterfeit Contact Lenses Halloween Decorative Lenses Can Cause Permanent Injury
+Doctors of Optometry Warn Public About Injuries Caused by Counterfeit Contact Lenses Popular at Halloween Halloween Decorative Lenses Can Cause Permanent Injury

 ATLANTA, GA.
-(October 2023) - Georgia's eye doctors are issuing a Consumer Alert to warn the public about dangers linked to wearing the counterfeit and fake contact lenses available for sale at gas stations, beauty supply shops, online and Halloween costume stores.
+(October 2024) - Georgia's eye doctors are issuing a Halloween Consumer Alert to warn the public about dangers linked to wearing the counterfeit and fake contact lenses available for sale at gas stations, beauty supply shops, online and Halloween costume stores.
 Doctors of optometry say these decorative contact lenses - ones that are not prescribed or professionally fitted - can cause permanent injury, even blindness.

-According to the members of the Georgia Optometric Association, in order to reduce the risk of eye injury it is important to purchase contact lenses only from an eye care professional and be fitted properly for the lenses.
+According to federal law, all contact lenses are classified as a medical device by the Food & Drug Administration and require a prescription to be bought or sold.
+The members of the Georgia Optometric Association advise, in order to reduce the risk of eye injury, it is important to purchase contact lenses only from an eye care professional and be fitted properly for the lenses.
 Consumers should follow instructions about cleaning, disinfecting and wearing the lenses, and never borrow lenses from a friend.